• Skip to primary navigation

 Train tracks in Yangon, Myanmar photo essay

-Train tracks on the Yangon circle train.
+A view over the train tracks at a station on the Yangon circle train.

 A young Buddhist nun smiles through a window in Burma